-3.3 Similarity Between Structures
+3.3.
+Similarity Between Structures

-Methods for computing the similarity between the three-dimensional structures of two proteins (or other molecules), are intrinsically different from any of the approaches that we have seen so far for comparing multi-dimensional objects and sequences.
-Moreover, unlike the previous data types for which there are well-developed and widely-accepted methods for measuring similarities, the methods for comparing 3D structures are still evolving, and the entire field is an active research area.
-Providing a comprehensive description of the various methods for computing the similarity between two structures requires a chapter (or a book) of its own, and is far beyond the scope of this chapter.
-For this reason, our discussion in the rest of this section will primarily focus on presenting some of the issues involved in comparing 3D structures, in the context of proteins, and outlining some of the approaches that have been proposed for solving them.
-The reader should refer to the chapter by Johnson and Lehtonen [39] that provide an excellent introduction on the topic.
+Methods for computing the similarity between the three-dimensional structures of two proteins (or other molecules) are intrinsically different from any of the approaches that we have seen so far for comparing multidimensional objects and sequences.
+Moreover, unlike the previous data types for which there are well-developed and widely accepted methods for measuring similarities, the methods for comparing three-dimensional structures are still evolving, and the entire field is an active research area.
+Providing a comprehensive description of the various methods for computing the similarity between two structures requires a chapter (or a book) of its own, and is far beyond the scope of this article.
+For this reason, our discussion in the rest of this section will primarily focus on presenting some of the issues involved in comparing three-dimensional structures, in the context of proteins, and outlining some of the approaches that have been proposed for solving them.
+The reader should refer to the chapter by Johnson and Lehtonen (60) that provide an excellent introduction on the topic.

-The general approach, that almost all methods for computing the similarity between a pair of 3D protein structures follow, is to try to superimpose the structure of one protein on top of the structure of the other protein, so that certain key features are mapped very close to each other in space.
+Au: ref 60 does not have an author; please complete reference to try to superimpose the structure of one protein on top of the structure of the other protein, so that certain key features are mapped very close to each other in space.
 Once this is done, then the similarity between two structures is computed by measuring the fit of the superposition.
 This fit is commonly computed as the root mean square deviations (RMSD) of the corresponding features.
-To some extent, this is similar in nature to the alignment performed for sequence-based similarity approaches, but it is significantly more complicated as it involves 3D structures with substantially more degrees of freedom.
-There are a number of different variations for performing this superposition that have to do with (i) the features of the two proteins that are sought to be matched, (ii) whether or not the proteins are treated as rigid or flexible bodies, (iii) how the equivalent set of features from the two proteins are determined, and (iv) the type of superposition that is computed.
+To some extent, this is similar in nature to the alignment performed for sequence-based similarity approaches, but it is significantly more complicated as it involves three-dimensional structures with substantially more degrees of freedom.
+There are a number of different variations for performing this superposition that have to do with (1) the features of the two proteins that are sought to be matched, (2) whether or not the proteins are treated as rigid or flexible bodies, (3) how the equivalent set of features from the two proteins are determined, and (4) the type of superposition that is computed.